 Migraine treatment founded on functional medicine principles

-Under a functional medicine approach, each patient is treated as an individual, complete with unique lifestyle, environmental, genetic, and biochemical quirks.
+At our Springfield clinic, our chronic migraine relief and treatment follows a functional medicine approach.
+Each patient is treated as an individual, complete with a unique lifestyle, environmental, genetic, and biochemical quirks.
 I don’t focus on the short-term alleviation of symptoms.
 Instead, I work together with a multi-discipline team to tackle the root cause of the disease.
 Instead of reaching for the pain medication, we give you the tools you need to reimagine your lifestyle and redirect the trajectory of your health.

 What does that look like in the context of migraine treatment?
 Less pain, fewer migraines, and restored function through holistic, individualized strategies that support healthy mitochondrial function and uncover triggers.